JoshKaufman/ursa/README.md

 The encoding, if specified, applies to both other arguments.

+See "Public Key Methods" below for more details.

 ### ursa.createPublicKey(pem, encoding)

 Create and return a public key read in from the given PEM-format file.
+See "Public Key Methods" below for more details.

+### ursa.createSigner(algorithm)

+Create and return a signer which can sign a hash generated with the named algorithm (such as `"sha256"` or `"md5"`).
+See "Signer Methods" below for more details.

+This function is similar to `crypto.createSign()`, except this function takes a hash algorithm name (e.g., `"sha256"`) and not a crypto+hash name combination (e.g., `"RSA_SHA256"`).

+### ursa.createVerifier(algorithm)

+Create and return a verifier which can verify a hash generated with the named algorithm (such as `"sha256"` or `"md5"`).
+See "Verifier Methods" below for more details.

+This function is similar to `crypto.createVerify()`, except this function takes a hash algorithm name (e.g., `"sha256"`) and not a crypto+hash name combination (e.g., `"RSA_SHA256"`).

 ### ursa.generatePrivateKey(modulusBits, exponent)